Tuesday, 12 November 2024

 Independent advocacy and support services will continue to have a role in assisting substitute decision-makers to make decisions about their loved ones living in residential aged care, including decisions related to financial matters, living arrangements and medical treatment decisions.
 As required, Victorians will be able to seek help from organisations such as Victoria Legal Aid, the Older Persons Advocacy Network and Seniors Rights Victoria, as appropriate.

 I have seen firsthand the support a family member needs once they get to the stage of life of moving into aged care.
 My Uncle George never had a family of his own, and he was a very private person.
 He did not like to make a fuss, and he was a very independent man all of his life.
 My husband Brendan is his nephew, and he became his primary support person and next of kin.
-My husband did a wonderful job taking care of Uncle George – taking him to medical appointments, optometrist visits and even shopping for his favourite Tim Tams.
+My husband did a wonderful job taking care of Uncle George – taking him to medical appointments, to optometrist visits and even shopping for his favourite Tim Tams.
 Brendan recalls those times with such fondness.
 But as Uncle George aged and went into high care, I saw the importance of my husband’s role, having to make so many important decisions, and at times it can be really stressful because you want what is the very best for your loved one.
 Moving Uncle George into high care was a very stressful time, but it was the right decision.
 Uncle George passed away 12 months ago, and there would be many people like our uncle who do not have a family, as I mentioned, of their own.
 When someone else has to step in to make decisions when that person is no longer able, we now know that VCAT can assist.

 The bill before the house is a step in the right direction by addressing the legislative gap we currently have as a state.
 By legislating a clear framework, it will ensure that aged care residents can receive appropriate behavioural supports in accordance with the Aged Care Act.
 Importantly, people entering or living in residential aged care can make decisions about their future care knowing that should the time come, a trusted and close loved one will have the ability to act in their best interest.
 It is crucial that we do as much as we can to support the elderly and their families to ensure that they are protected and that they are given the respect and the support they need to make the decisions that impact on them so greatly.